pentandra/lifepreserver/items/static/blog/posts/putting-the-pieces-together-culture/index.md

 something that is so amazing that it would transform the world, something that others will see and say, "That's awesome!
 Why don't we work like that?"
-I think of the words of Alexander Hamilton in discussing the need for a new constitution for the same region, more than <span class="oldstyle">160</span>
-years after the initial compact was signed on board the Mayflower, describing a situation eerily similar to that earlier time, just on a much bigger scale.
+I think of the words of Alexander Hamilton in discussing the need for a new constitution for the same region, more than 160 years after the initial compact was signed on board the Mayflower, describing a situation eerily similar to that earlier time, just on a much bigger scale.

 <figure id="establishing-good-governance-from-reflection-and-choice" class="bq grab">